raineedust/application-form/README.md

 ## Limitations

+- No border indicator when using password regex.

 ## Resources

 Below are a collection of resources which helped improve my skills :sparkles: while building the project: